d3/d3-contour/README.md

 # d3-contour

-This library computes contour polygons by applying [marching squares](https://en.wikipedia.org/wiki/Marching_squares) to a rectangular grid of numeric values.
+This library computes contour polygons by applying [marching squares](https://en.wikipedia.org/wiki/Marching_squares) to a rectangular array of numeric values.
 For example, here is Maungawhau’s topology (the classic `volcano` dataset and `terrain.colors` from R):

 [<img alt="Contour Plot" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/volcano.gif" width="420" height="295">](https://bl.ocks.org/mbostock/4241134)

 For each input [threshold value](#contours_thresholds), the [contour generator](#_contours) constructs a GeoJSON MultiPolygon geometry object representing the area where the input values are greater than or equal to the threshold value.
-The geometry is in planar coordinates, where ⟨<i>i</i> + 0.5, <i>j</i> + 0.5⟩ corresponds to element <i>i</i> + <i>jn</i> in the input <i>values</i> array.
+The geometry is in planar coordinates, where ⟨<i>i</i> + 0.5, <i>j</i> + 0.5⟩ corresponds to element <i>i</i> + <i>jn</i> in the input values array.
 Such datasets are commonly stored in the GeoTIFF format.
 Here is an example that loads a GeoTIFF of surface temperatures:

 [<img alt="GeoTiff Contours" src="https://raw.githubusercontent.com/d3/d3-contour/master/img/temperature.png" width="420" height="219">](https://bl.ocks.org/mbostock/4886c227038510f1c103ce305bef6fcc)